Experience Oxfordshire For Heritage

 After an afternoon exploring the Cherwell valley, make your way south to Woodstock – a picturesque Georgian town located on the edge of the Oxfordshire Cotswolds.
 With streets of attractive honey stone buildings, Woodstock is a great place to base yourself, within easy reach of Oxford and the Cotswold countryside.
 Spend a relaxed evening strolling through the town.
-If you have time, pop into its sweet bookshops and cafes, or learn more about Oxfordshire’s heritage at the Oxfordshire Museum and Soldiers of Oxfordshire Museum, both of which are in the centre of Woodstock.
+If you have time, pop into its sweet bookshops and cafes, or learn more about Oxfordshire’s heritage at the Oxfordshire Museum in the centre of Woodstock.

 Macdonald Bear Hotel: Spend your evening cosied-up in the centre of Woodstock at the Macdonald Bear Hotel.
 The 13th century coaching inn combines history and culture with luxurious facilities.
 The Bear boasts beautiful views of Woodstock, and is a short walk to the gates of Blenheim Palace.

 Heythrop Park Resort: 20 minutes from Woodstock is Heythrop Park Resort.
 Set amid a 440-acre estate of stunning scenery, Heythrop Park Resort also offers golfing and a soothing health club.
 An original 18th century manor house merged with a stylish, contemporary building, the hotel bridges age-old decadence and contemporary style.